gcfc/gcfc/README.md

 - 🔭 I’m currently working in SpaceX as a hardware test software engineer in the Starlink program!
 - 🌱 I’m a grad student in MIT doing robotics research!
-- 📫 How to reach me: Email, LinkedIn, Facebook Messenger, Instagram, WeChat...
+- 📫 How to reach me: Email, LinkedIn, Facebook Messenger, Instagram, WeChat... links in website!